julienmontagut/dotfiles/README.md

 # Dotfiles

-This repository contains my dotfiles, which I use to configure my development environment.
-It is targeted at macOS, but I would love to update it to work on linux as well.
+This repository contains my dotfiles, which I use to configure my development environments.

 ## Installation